PSA-Corporate-Learning-Branch/noodle/README.md

 * `noodle.js` scans the page on `DOMContentLoaded`, restores note text from cookies, and handles both auto-save and manual save.
 * **Auto-save:** Notes are automatically saved 2 seconds after you stop typing.
 Status shows "Typing..." while you type, then "Notes saved successfully at..." when saved.
 * **Manual save:** You can also click the "Save Notes" button to save immediately.
-* Every save records the timestamp so learners and exports can show when each section was last updated.
+* Every save records the timestamp and section order so the modal and exports can show notes in the correct sequence.
-* A single "Export Notes" button is injected and fixed to the bottom-left corner.
-Clicking it gathers every stored note for the detected course ID(s)—even those captured on other pages—and downloads a Markdown file such as `bc-gov-essentials-notes.md`.
+* A single "Noodle Notes" button is fixed to the bottom-left corner.
+Clicking it opens a modal showing all saved notes with options to:
+  * **Sort by Recently Saved** - Shows newest notes first (default)
+  * **Sort by Course Order** - Organizes notes by page number and section position across the entire course
+  * **Export as Markdown** - Downloads a `.md` file with all notes
+  * **Export as HTML** - Downloads a styled `.html` file with all notes
+  * **Delete All** - Clears all notes for the current course

+## Course Order Sorting

+The modal includes a "Sort: Course Order" toggle that automatically organizes notes across multiple pages:

+* **Page ordering:** Extracts page numbers from filenames automatically (e.g., `lesson-1.html` → page 1, `module-2.html` → page 2, `course.html` → page 1)
+* **Section ordering:** Preserves the order sections appear on each page (saved automatically when notes are saved)
+* **No special markup required:** Works with just the standard `data-courseid` and `data-sectionid` attributes

+When viewing notes on any page, "Course Order" displays all notes from page 1 first, then page 2, then page 3, etc., with sections in the order they appear on each page.

 ## Adding note forms